Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Understanding Sampled-Token OPD: Trade-offs and Failure Modes

 \subsection{Why sampled-token OPD is brittle in practice}

-Although token-level OPD is attractive from a bias--variance perspective, the sampled-token comparison can be brittle in practice.
-We isolate three distinct issues: (1) the distillation signal is highly imbalanced, (2) the teacher signal becomes less reliable on student-generated prefixes, and (3) tokenizer and special-token mismatch can further distort a one-token comparison.
+Although token-level OPD is appealing from a bias--variance perspective, the standard sampled-token formulation can be brittle in practice.
+We isolate three failure modes: (1) a highly imbalanced token-level distillation signal, (2) unreliable teacher guidance on student-generated prefixes, and (3) distortions introduced by tokenizer or special-token mismatch.
+These observations come from sampled-token OPD experiments on math reasoning, using Qwen2.5-7B-Instruct~\citep{qwen2025qwen25} as the student and OpenThinker3-7B~\citep{openthoughts2025}, an SFT model built on Qwen2.5-7B-Instruct, as the teacher.

 \paragraph{A highly imbalanced sampled-token signal.} In sampled-token OPD, the update at step $t$ is driven by the log-ratio on a single sampled token: